RunpengLuo/PlsChain/README.md

 ## Installation
 The program is designated for Unix-like system (Linux & MacOS), C compiler, GNU make and zlib development files are required to compile the program.

-To run the python script `groupby.py` for grouping the results, python module pandas is required.
+To run the python script `groupby.py` for grouping the results, python module pandas is recommended (optional).

 ## Program Usage
 ```sh